Find and edit your campaign drafts

 - Sign in to your AdWords account.

-- Click All drafts from the menu on the left-hand side.
-If you can’t see the menu, hover over the two arrows on the top left to expand it.
+- Click All drafts from the menu on the left.
+If you don’t see the menu, hover over the two arrows on the top left to expand it.

 - You’ll be taken to the “All drafts” table, which contains a list of your drafts and information about each draft.

 Here’s what the data in each column of the table means:

 - Name: The name you’ve chosen for your draft.
 To open and make changes to your draft, click the draft’s name.

 - Status: The current state of your draft.
 Learn what each status means.

 - Original campaign: The campaign that this draft was created from.

 - Total experiments: The total number of experiments that have run, are currently running or are scheduled to run from this draft.

 - Running experiment: This indicates whether your draft is currently running an experiment.